natebarksdale/natebarksdale.github.io/src/content/blog/2023-09-15-who-was-st-nicholas.md

 slug: who-was-st-nicholas
 featured: false
 draft: false
-description: Explore the fascinating origins of St. Nicholas, from a miracle-working saint to the inspiration behind Santa Claus.
+description: Explore the origins of St. Nicholas, from a miracle-working saint to the inspiration behind Santa Claus.
 emoji: 🎅
 tags:
   - 🇭 History.com